Gregor Gysi: Fall of Communism

 In an interview conducted in 2011, Gysi recalled that in late 1989 he had become the attorney for several of the people who were arrested in the first early public protests.
 As such he became known to leading figures in the Artistic and Cultural unions and was contacted by a group of actresses about the legality of a large demonstration.
 He recalls having examined the laws and advising them that they could apply for such a permit from the police and the worst outcome would be that their request could be denied, but they would not be breaking any law or doing anything illegal.
 He further recalls assisting the group in requesting and completing the appropriate forms and paperwork required for such a permit.

 In December 1989, Egon Krenz, the last Communist leader of East Germany, resigned all of his posts.
 Gysi was elected as the party's chairman.
 He did not, however, become the leader of East Germany; the SED had abandoned its monopoly of power on 1 December.
-In his first speech, Gysi admitted that the SED had brought the country to ruin, repudiating everything it had done since 1949.
+In his first speech, Gysi declared that the SED had brought the country to ruin, repudiating everything it had done since 1949.
 He declared that the party needed to adopt a new form of socialism.

 To that end, he immediately set about transforming the SED into a democratic socialist party.
 Before the year was out, the last hardliners in the SED leadership had either resigned or been pushed out.
 On 16 December, the SED was renamed the Socialist Unity Party – Party of Democratic Socialism (SED-PDS), it later became simply the Party of Democratic Socialism (PDS).
-Gysi remained as party chairman, and in March 1990 was elected to the Volkskammer in the first free election of that body, serving there until it was dissolved upon German reunification on 3 October 1990.
+Gysi remained as party chairman, and in March 1990 was elected to the Volkskammer in the first free election of that body.
+The Volkskammer dissolved itself upon German reunification on 3 October 1990, but 144 members, Gysi among them, were chosen to join the 11th Bundestag which had been elected in January 1987.
+About 10 weeks later, on December 1990, the upcoming regular Bundestag election would be held as all-German election.